Steven Hart

 From my field research, including interviews with people travelling through the airport in real life, a consistent pattern emerged: every traveller organised their journey around their flight number.

-The flight number acts as a primary key across the entire airport system.
+The flight number therefore acts as a primary key across the entire airport system, connecting:

 • Terminals